PietPtr/Ex-PART/docs/programming.md

 # Error Messages

-Ex-PART's error system is _very_ simple: it uses haskell's `error :: String -> a` function whenever anything unexpected happens.
+Ex-PART's error system is _very_ simple: it uses haskell's `error :: String -> a` function whenever anything unexpected happens (see issue [#20](https://github.com/PietPtr/Ex-PART/issues/20)).
 Occasionally Ex-PART will dump extra output in the error message as well.
 This list aims to go through all error messages Ex-PART may throw and provide a short explanation on why this error may be thrown and what can be done to fix it.

-If an error is not mentioned here, it is probably in [the maintenance guide](maintenance.md), as it may be indicative of an error in Ex-PART instead of in your code.
+If an error is not mentioned here, it is probably in [the maintenance guide](maintenance.md), as it may be indicative of an error in Ex-PART instead of in your `.expc` or `.expi`.

 ## Errors List